 Indoors, this action is done by changing the amount of light the plants receive to a schedule of 12 hours of light, and 12 hours of uninterrupted darkness.
 The plants will require less nitrogen during this time than they have had in the previous vegetative phase.
 The needs for phosphorus and potassium will increase, so you will now use a nutrient with a higher P&K ratio.
 If at this time you still are not sure if the plants have revealed the sex or not, they will in about 7 to 10 days after being in the 12/12 light cycle.
 Look for two white hairs coming out of the nodes on the plants.
 These hairs are the pistils that are found on the females.

 Most cannabis plants flower for around 8-14 weeks.
 Depending on the strain, some may flower a lot longer than others.
-Pure indica strains usually finish around 8 weeks of flowering, while pure sativa strains usually finish around 12-14 weeks.
-Some sativa strains have been known to flower for 16 weeks or longer.
-For this reason, indica strains are most commonly the kind that are grown indoor.
+Pure indica strains usually finish around 8 weeks of flowering, while pure Sativa strains usually finish around 12-14 weeks.
+Some Sativa strains have been known to flower for 16 weeks or longer.
+For this reason, indica strains are most commonly the kind that is grown indoors.

-Most growers like to grow,harvest, sell, and get back at it as quickly as possible to turn a faster profit.
+Most growers like to grow, harvest, sell, and get back at it as quickly as possible to turn a faster profit.
 If you are not in it for the profit, sativa strains can be fun to grow.
 You could let them grow real big and tall if you have the ceiling space or outdoor area for them.
 Make sure to research the strain your growing so you have a general idea of the flowering time.
-To find out which strains are best for growing cannabis indoors,

 Step 7: Harvesting = 1 to 3 days